-Cycling around Perth’s iconic Swan River is something everyone should do at least once.
+Cycling Perth’s iconic Swan River is one of the best Perth bike rides and something everyone should do at least once.
 You don’t need to be Cadel Evans to cycle around the Swan.
 You can go fast, take it slow, take the kids or go it alone.
 No matter how you do it, it’s something everyone can do and it’s the best way to see the sights.
 Lycra’s optional, a map’s essential.

 There are plenty of spots along the way to rest for coffee, lunch or a picnic.
 You can also quite easily catch the train back too if you don’t want to do the whole thing.
 Of course, there’s also nothing stopping you from turning this into a physical challenge.
 The point though is that you can make it as physical or leisurely as you wish.

 Cycling around the Swan River is one of the most scenic bike rides Perth has on offer.
 The good thing about cycling the Swan River is that it’s a circuit, which basically means that you can start anywhere along the river and end up back at the same spot without having to backtrack.

 If you’re coming by car there are plenty of car parks along the river foreshore where you can park for free.